dgonza12/dgonza12.github.io/README.md

 ##Helpful links

-the following links were helful in the creation of this website:
+The following links were helpful in the creation of this website:

 |Help with      |Link                                   |
 |---------------|---------------------------------------|